 Here at Alloy, we launched our fitness program back in 1992.
-In the beginning, our philosophy was straightforward: we believed personalized coaching delivered better results for our clients.
+In the beginning, our philosophy was straightforward.
+We believed personalized coaching delivered better results for our clients.
 As we grew, we stayed faithful to that vision.
 Over time, this allowed our programs to rocket straight to the top.

 More Companies Will Franchise in Coming Years

 The world is changing, fitness franchises have grown and businesses are being forced to adapt accordingly.
 Luckily, franchising remains one of the best ways to do it.
-We saw this back in 2011, when our training studio (formerly known as North Point Fitness) in Roswell, Georgia, decided to make the shift from a licensing model to a franchising model.
+We saw this back in 2011.
+Our training studio (formerly known as North Point Fitness) in Roswell, Georgia, decided to make the shift from a licensing model to a franchising model.
 At that time, North Point had been in business for about 20 years.
 It was the most successful personal training studio per square foot in the country.

 Naturally, other studios took notice.
 The owners of those stores wanted to know our secrets, and we were more than happy to oblige.
 We developed a consulting business, which was the first step to franchising.
 By 2015, Alloy’s programming was licensed to gyms in 40 states plus the DC, Australia, Canada, Tasmania, and the United Kingdom.

-We were offering a streamlined, turn-key solution that gyms around the country and the world could utilize right out of the box.
+We were offering a streamlined, turn key solution that gyms around the country, and the world could utilize right out of the box.

 We were proud of what we were doing, but we decided it was time to take things one step further.
 This is where our transition to franchising truly began.
 We saw a gap in the industry: we knew that Small Group Personal Training was our core competence, and we knew we could deliver it better than anyone else in the industry.

-We offer world-class fitness franchise opportunities.
+We offer world class fitness franchise opportunities.
 Not only do we have a long history as industry leaders, but we provide a unique niche program for the active aging population.